Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/refactoring/refactor_journal.md

 twentyone? also uses the same approach as the bust? method in how it uses its own internal array, and is a perfect candidate

-- [x] the test is how to permanently change the outer variable and still use it (as an argument) when the loop goes through another iteration.
-- [x] so that works simply by looping through and adding the output to the total array on each turn.

 total_value_cards it is worth thinking about using this as the master total method that we can use for caching purposes.
 Though note it does not return a sum.
 Instead it returns an array of the values(int) within the players cards.
 This array is then passed to the compare_hands method and the Array#sum function is invoked on the arrays there.
 Some tweaking will be necessary to return a simple sum for display purposes.